 Indiana Secondary Market for Education Loans, Inc. was established pursuant to Public Law No. 154 of the 1980 Indiana General Assembly and is a public benefit corporation organized exclusively for education purposes.
-The Indiana Secondary Market for Education Loans, Inc. began operating under the d/b/a of INvestEd in November 2016.
+Indiana Secondary Market for Education Loans, Inc. began operating under the d/b/a of INvestEd in November 2016 as part of an effort to make its literacy and lending services easier to access by members of the public.
 INvestEd serves as the State of Indiana's designated secondary market for education loans and acts as an eligible lender under the Higher Education Act, as amended.
 INvestEd's enabling statute was amended effective April 30, 2013, with the signing of SB 532.
 SB 532 permits INvestEd to become a direct lender of non-federal, post-secondary education supplemental loans for the purpose of attending both Indiana and non-Indiana colleges and universities.
 SB 532 also mandates that INvestEd engage in financial literacy activities.

-INvestEd is currently governed by a nine-member Board of Directors each of whom is appointed by the Governor of the State of Indiana and serve three year terms.
+INvestEd is currently governed by a nine-member Board of Directors each of whom is appointed by the Governor of the State of Indiana and serve three-year terms.
 Taxable floating rate notes and existing cash balances are the primary sources of funding for INvestEd's programs.
 The Health Care and Education Reconciliation Act of 2010 (HCEARA) eliminated the origination of new Federal Family Education Loan Program (FFELP) loans after June 30, 2010.
 This did not impact the terms of existing FFELP loans.
 INvestEd continues to administer a program for the servicing of loans guaranteed and reinsured by the United States Department of Education (US DOED).
 In addition, INvestEd has a teaming arrangement for servicing loans originated under the Federal Direct Student Loan Program working with the Higher Education Loan Authority of the State of Missouri (MOHELA).

-With the change to its enabling statue, INvestEd has created a number of tuition and refinancing private loan products.
+With the change to its enabling statue, INvestEd has created both tuition and refinancing private loan products.
 These products are designed to facilitate access for all Indiana residents to educational funding at the lowest possible cost.
 In addition, INvestEd continues to expand its support for Indiana residents' pursuit of access to higher education opportunities by providing informational presentations and distributing educational materials related to education funding.

 INvestEd's financial statements consist of the following: the statements of net position, the statements of revenues, expenses and changes in net position, the statements of cash flows and the related notes.
 These financial statements are prepared in accordance with accounting principles generally accepted in the United States of America as promulgated by the Governmental Accounting Standards Board.
-The statements of net position present the net position of INvestEd as of June 30, 2017 and 2016 and include all assets, liabilities and net position of INvestEd.
-The statements of revenues, expenses and changes in net position present INvestEd's changes in net position for the years ended June 30, 2017 and 2016.
-The statements of cash flows provide information about the sources and uses of INvestEd's cash resources for the years ended June 30, 2017 and 2016.
+The statements of net position present the net position of INvestEd as of June 30, 2018 and 2017 and include all assets, liabilities and net position of INvestEd.
+The statements of revenues, expenses and changes in net position present INvestEd's changes in net position for the years ended June 30, 2018 and 2017.
+The statements of cash flows provide information about the sources and uses of INvestEd's cash resources for the years ended June 30, 2018 and 2017.